acce-cloud/oodt-0.3-rmq-test-workflow/README.md

 * Choose a medium size server, for example t2.xlarge (4 CPUs, 16GB memory)
 * Use expanded storage: 100GB for the root partition, and 100GB for the additional EBS disk
 * Tag the instance with "Name=Swarm Manager Node" (to distinguish it from the others)
-* When the EC2 instance starts up, automatically mount a pre-existing EFS volume to hold the shared directories (see the file SwamManagerNode.config as an exampe)
+* When the EC2 instance starts up, automatically mount a pre-existing EFS volume to hold the shared directories (see the file SwamManagerNode.config as an example of "user data" to be specified in the "Instance Details" AWS launch wizard)

 When this instance is ready, ssh into it and initialize the Docker Swarm, using the instance private IP as the Swarm Manager IP, for example:

 export MANAGER_IP=172.20.9.14

-Then
+Make note of the special token needed to join the Swarm as a worker node.

+Then launch N additional EC2 instances to be Swarm Workers, using the same specificiations as above, except for the following differences:
+* Tag the instances with "Name=Swarm Worker Node"
+* When each instance starts up, automatically mount the pre-existing EFS volume, and additionally join the existing Swarm as a worker (see the file SwarmWorkerNode, which needs to be modified for the specific Swarm Manager IP address, and the specific Swarm Worker token).

 # Appendix: How to use RabbitMQ with a generic OODT-0.3 Docker architecture